 2014 Topps UFC Knockout Triple Threads Autographed Relic Conor McGregor #TTAR-CM

-The card includes fight-worn material that spell-out his nickname ‘Notorious’, as well as Conor’s autograph.
+The premium option includes fight-worn material that spell-out his nickname ‘Notorious’, as well as Conor’s autograph.

 2017 Topps UFC Chrome Conor McGregor #97

-The base card is by no means McGregor’s most valuable sports card, however some of the Refractor versions are popular, and also very limited.
+The base card is by no means McGregor’s most valuable sports card, which is normal for the Topps Chrome brand, because it’s so readily available.

 2021 Panini Prizm UFC Conor McGregor #30

-Is A Conor McGregor Rookie Card A Good Investment?
+Are Conor McGregor Rookie Cards A Good Investment?